Global convergence of optimized adaptive importance samplers: The Setting

+The implementation of the minimization procedure of the variance of importance weights or $\chi^2$-divergence can be done using gradient-based techniques and this is widespread in literature \cite{arouna2004adaptative,arouna2004robbins, kawai2008adaptive, lapeyre2011framework, ryu2014adaptive, kawai2017acceleration, kawai2018optimizing}.
+We describe below one scheme to model the behaviour of such algorithms (most notably, stochastic gradient descent) under the setting where the proposal can be outside the exponential family.
+We note that SGLD is a common way to analyze the properties of SGD and displays similar behaviour in certain settings \cite{brosse2018promises}.

-We aim at the global optimization of $R(\theta)$.
-We consider two schemes for this purpose.
-The first method we consider uses stochastic gradient Langevin dynamics (SGLD) \citep{welling2011bayesian,zhang2019nonasymptotic} to adapt the proposal.
-For this purpose, we design the mappings $\mathcal{T}_{\eta,k}$ as SGLD steps
+Consider the problem of minimizing $R(\theta)$ with a gradient-based algorithm We can most generally consider stochastic gradient Langevin dynamics (SGLD) \cite{welling2011bayesian,zhang2023nonasymptotic} as a good model for such a scheme to adapt the proposal.
+For this purpose, we consider the mappings $\mathcal{T}_{\eta,k}$ as SGLD steps